kush1512/Carbon_broker/Readme.md

-Sequestra - Environmental Project Platform
+Carbon Broker - Environmental Project Platform
 Project Overview
 Sequestra is a conceptual web application designed as a platform for tracking and trading carbon credits from sustainable environmental projects.
 It provides separate dashboard views for different user roles:

 Admin: A government or regulatory body to oversee projects.
 NGO: An organization to register and manage environmental projects.
 Business: A corporate entity to buy and sell carbon credits to offset emissions.

 The platform aims to enhance transparency in the carbon credit market through blockchain technology (conceptually).